Pedestrian safety in vehicle design

 Road vehicles designed to be slower and lighter are generally safer for pedestrians.
 A quarter of a million pedestrians lost their lives on the world’s roads in 2021.
 Despite the magnitude of the problem, most attempts at increasing pedestrian safety had historically focused solely on education and traffic regulation.
 Since the 1970s, crash engineers have begun to use design principles that have proved successful in protecting car occupants to develop vehicle design concepts that reduce the likelihood of injuries to pedestrians in the event of a car-pedestrian crash, or reduce the likelihood of a car-pedestrian crash in the first place.

 These involve redesigning the bumper, hood (bonnet), windshield and pillar to be energy absorbing (softer) without compromising the structural integrity of the car.
 With the advent of ADAS (Automated Advanced Driver Assist Systems) since 2005, new pedestrian detection and crash avoidance and mitigation systems offer improvements through active rather than passive protection systems.
 For example, omniview technology allows a driver to see what is around the vehicle before moving.
 More regions are requiring heavy vehicles to have direct vision of pedestrians, rather than relying on mirrors.

 Omniview technology gives the impression of looking down on the space around the car, and allows the driver to see people and objects in the immediate vicinity before moving off.

+Other trends in vehicle design have increased pedestrian fatalities, like increased vehicle weight and bonnet height.
+Taller bonnets are thought to increase the likelihood of a crash due to greater obstruction of the motorist's vision, and to increase the severity of crash injuries.